eeels22/package-tracker/README.md

 A simple web app that displays a list of orders (or parcels) with some details that customers need to know like order status, ETAs, pickup locations, etc.

-This project was created as a student project for Software Development Academy.
+This project was created as a student project for Software Development Academy (SDA).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and supports major mobile and desktop browsers/layouts.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs the dependencies (read on for details) in the local node_modules folder.

 ### `npm start`